LearnerMN/Viper-Template/README.md

-# Viber-Template
+# Viper-Template
-Generator of Viber template on Xcode.
+Generator of Viper template on Xcode.

 ## About VIPER
 VIPER is our application of Clean Architecture to iOS apps.